Andy Merrill: Boomerang

 Merrill left Atlanta briefly, moving to New Jersey for a year and joining the programming department of Boomerang, an asset of the Turner Broadcasting System.

 Influences

 In a 2003 IGN interview, Merrill stated that his parents were the biggest influences on his career.
 He further added Steve Martin, Soupy Sales, Jerry Lewis, and Roger Miller.
 Merrill has cited Shooby Taylor, Southern Culture on the Skids, The Love Bug soundtrack, and "You'll Never Go Down the Drain" by Fred Rogers as his favorite pieces of music.
 He has stated that One Flew Over the Cuckoo's Nest and You're Never Too Young are his favorite films, and he noted that The Simpsons, Father Ted, The Office, Look Around You, Food Network shows, and M*A*S*H are some of his favorite TV programs.
 Merrill has stated that Anthony Bourdain's Kitchen Confidential and A Cook's Tour are among his favorite books along with Soupy Sez, an autobiography written by Soupy Sales.

+Personal life

+As of April 2024, Merrill was a driver for Amazon.com, tweeting on the 30th Anniversary of the premiere of Space Ghost Coast to Coast, "If you would’ve told me 30 years ago that today, I would be at the bottomest rockiest rung of the rock bottom ladder, I wouldn’t have believed you."
+He later tweeted that he was working part time at Adult Swim.